We do our kids a disservice if we don’t teach them the valuable life lessons necessary to navigate life successfully.

 First, and maybe this is going to seem like a no-brainer, but please make sure they learn good hygiene!
-I’m not opposed to skipping baths for little kids, but as they reach school age, a bath every day should generally be expected.
+Especially once they reach school age, a bath every day should generally be expected.
 And while you might think it shouldn’t need explaining, tell them to use soap!

 When we discovered one of our kids had missed the knowledge part about using soap in the shower, we asked what they did in there.
 The answer was, “I relax in the warm water,” or something along those lines.
 What nice parents we were sending that child to shower just “to relax”.
 That misconception was addressed with the child by the way!

 Along with that, brushing teeth twice a day is a good recommendation, and what our dentist would agree with.
 I’ve read somewhere that children don’t have the physical capability to brush their teeth properly until at least age 7.

 Assisting them with this and encouraging good dental hygiene from a young age may prevent them some expensive bills down the road in adulthood.

 Another important skill is learning to cook.
 We all have to eat to live whether you are male or female.